-Launch of Katie Beckett Program.
+Katie Beckett Program.
 On November 23, 2020, TennCare launched a new "Katie Beckett" program.
 The Katie Beckett program provides services and supports for children under age 18 with disabilities and/or complex medical needs who are not eligible for traditional Medicaid because of their parents' income or assets.
 The Katie Beckett program is an outgrowth of legislation (Public Chapter No. 494) passed by the Tennessee General Assembly in the 2019 legislative session.
-Following enactment of Public Chapter No. 494, TennCare submitted a waiver amendment ("Amendment 40") to CMS to establish the new program.
+Following enactment of Public Chapter No. 494, TennCare submitted a waiver amendment ("Amendment 40") to the Centers for Medicare and Medicaid Services (CMS) to establish the new program.
 CMS ultimately approved Amendment 40 on November 2, 2020.